How You and Your Remote Team Members Can Maintain Business Security

 Have Virtual Assistants Sign NDAs and NCCs

 Privacy agreements can also go a long way in supplementing data security.
-Before hiring your real estate VA, have them sign non-disclosure agreements (NDAs).
+Before choosing your real estate VA, have them sign non-disclosure agreements (NDAs).
 A non-disclosure agreement gives you legal support should a virtual assistant break security protocols.

 In addition to NDAs, protecting your business from competitors is crucial.
 A non-compete clause (NCC) can help prevent VAs from disclosing company data to other companies or working for competitors after having access to your company's data.